|

 at venues around Halifax, Nova Scotia and features a collection of 223 films from around the region and around the world.

+And it’s getting press coverage up the wazoo.
+But the Salon des Refusés Atlantique?
+Now that’s another story.
 The Salon – taking place Wednesday, September 13, 2006 in the main floor club at the Khyber Centre for the

 Arts – is a handful and a half of films rejected from the Atlantic Film Festival.